fabkury/ndc_map/README.md

 #### Do you have pre-made NDC-to-drug class maps?
 If you do not know the R programming language or can't run this script yourself for any reason, but need an NDC-to-drug class map for your project, I can offer you two options.
 One, see the folder "FDA NDC Database File with ATC4."
 The CSV files in there contain all NDCs from the FDA database (https://www.fda.gov/drugs/drug-approvals-and-databases/national-drug-code-directory) with their classes, as indicated by the folder and file names. **Notice, however, that this file does *not* contain all NDCs you may find in a given dataset, because the NDC Directory does _not_ contain all NDCs that ever existed.**
-Two, if the above doesn't work, and you are able to send me your list of NDCs (just the NDCs), I can run the script for you.
+Two, I can run the script for you if you are able to send me your list of NDCs.
+Over time many people have approached me with such request, as well as their questions about working with NDCs and drug classes.
 Contact me at 191206@kury.dev.

 #### Contact the author
 Please feel free to contact me about this work!
-Reading and reusing code can become so much easier after a quick talk with the original author.
+Reading and using someone else's code can become so much easier after a quick conversation.
 Contact me at 191206@kury.dev. **_--Fabrício Kury_**

 Search tags: thesaurus drug class map equivalence correspondence classification